Kings: With the exception of the

 The same general idea is also found in the Tarot de Paris aces, where heraldic animals hold banners with the suit symbols.

-Numerals: Some decks have direct copies of the same design, while others have similar designs in the same general style.
+Numerals: Some packs have direct copies of the same design, while others have similar designs in the same general style.
 Numerals of each suit is described separately below.

 Swords: These are fairly well preserved in the tarot,

-crude decks.
+crude packs.
 The Fournier cards are copies of the

 tarot design, only with the edges slightly trimmed in order to fit on